BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 - Take a five-minute break.

 Try to take a break from work or study at least once every two hours and squat as often as you can.
-In this way, you will relax your puborectalis muscle even more along the day.
+In this way, you will relax your puborectalis muscle even more throughout the day.

 Ideally, you want to have a ten-minute break every hour.
 But, a break every two hours will be just fine.